Home/Blog Center/Security System

 Which Areas in Savannah Should Tourists Avoid?

-Tourists should avoid West Savannah (including Yamacraw Village), Carver Heights, and Cloverdale—areas with violent crime rates 4–5× higher than national averages (NewsBreak).
-Exercise caution in Ellis Square at night due to past incidents.
+Tourists should stay away from West Savannah, including Yamacraw Village, Carver Heights, and the Waters Avenue Corridor.
+These areas have violent crime rates four to five times higher than the national average (NewsBreak).
 Stick to well-lit tourist zones like River Street and the Historic District after dark.

 Is Savannah Safer Than Atlanta?